 He was friends with Michael Jackson, who acknowledged taking him as inspiration for some of his dance choregraphies.
 He also made a few film appearances, most notably in Barbarella and As Himself in Mel Brooks' Silent Movie.
 Jesse Eisenberg portrayed him in 2020's Resistance, a biopic about his life during World War II.

 Tropes about his performances:

 - Moonwalk Dance: His "walking against the wind" routine.
 It was one of Michael Jackson's sources of inspiration actually.

-- Invisible Wall: Whenever he mimed being trapped in a room or cage.
+- Invisible Wall: Whenever he mimed being trapped in a room or cage or climbing a ladder.

 - Irony as She Is Cast:

 - The Voiceless: He called mime "The Art of Silence" for a reason.